TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 3. A rule `type-of-op` for each unary and binary operator, which rewrites the operator to a tuple.
    This tuple should consist of the expected types of subexpressions and the type of the operator itself.
    For example, the following rule states that `Length` requires a subexpression of type `int`and yields an expression of type `int`:

         type-of-op: Length() -> (IntArray(), Int())

+In TS, the general pattern for checking subexpressions is this:

+    e: ty
+    where e1: ety1
+      and ety1 == ty1
+      and e2: ety2
+      and ety2 == ty2

+You should specify the types of operators in axioms:

+    Length(): (IntArray(), Int())